mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 calculate measures of alpha and beta-diversity.
 These are the metrics that Costello and her colleagues employed in most of their analyses.
 In the original Costello manuscript and pretty much every other paper that uses these metrics a Lane mask is applied.
-Here, we\'ll repeat that analysis without using a Lane mask; although the Lane mask is useful for discriminating at broad phylogenetic levels, here we are interested in performing a fine-level analysis.
+Here, we'll repeat that analysis without using a Lane mask; although the Lane mask is useful for discriminating at broad phylogenetic levels, here we are interested in performing a fine-level analysis.
 As we have [shown